-Leaderboard logjam: Three tied for first at 65 after first round of the Boeing Classic
+Leaderboard logjam: Three tied for lead at 65 after first round of the Boeing Classic

 - Five Seahawks to watch in third preseason game vs. the Minnesota Vikings

 It figures to be a wild weekend with 38 players within five shots of the lead.
-That does not include Couples, who shot a 1-under 71 and is tied for 39th.
+That does not include Couples, who shot a 1-under 71 and was tied for 39th.
 A double bogey on the 17th was a killer after he played the first seven holes of the back nine in 4 under.

 Parel, 52, could have had the lead to himself, but he made a messy bogey on the birdie-friendly par-5 18th hole after making four consecutive birdies.
 He was in the right greenside bunker in two shots and it took four more to get into the hole.